hcoona/RateLimiter/README.md

 Add documents.

+Make TryAcquire also return the estimated available moment so we didn't need `Query` method anymore.

 ## Acknowledgement ##

 [Guava](https://github.com/google/guava) is licensed in Apache License 2.0 which is compatible with version 3 of the GPL according to [this](https://apache.org/licenses/GPL-compatibility.html).